 Explicit Terms: When buying or selling gold, ensure that the contract clearly outlines the terms of the transaction, including the price, quantity, and delivery date.
 Avoid vague or ambiguous terms that could lead to interest rates.

-Trusted Partners: Work with reputable financial institutions that adhere to Shariah principles.
+Trusted Partners: Work with reputable financial institutions that adhere to Sharia principles.
 They can provide guidance and ensure that your transactions are free from Riba.

-Seek Guidance: If you have doubts or uncertainties, consult with Islamic scholars or financial experts who specialise in Shariah-compliant investments.
+Seek Guidance: If you have doubts or uncertainties, consult with Islamic scholars or financial experts who specialise in Sharia-compliant investments.
 They can provide tailored advice based on your specific circumstances.

 By following these guidelines, you can significantly reduce the risk of Riba in your gold transactions and ensure that your investments are in accordance with Islamic law.
 Learn more about how to navigate your halal investments by reading more about Hejaz’ guides on how to achieve your goals such as learning the difference between halal shares and halal ETFs, the golden rules of investing, and halal investing vs ethical investing.